Restaurant Customer Satisfaction

 - Updated interior design: A restaurant’s physical environment will immediately evoke positive or negative feelings about a restaurant’s brand.

 - Colors: The colors of a restaurant will immediately and subconsciously showcase the quality of a brand.
 They also evoke specific feelings.
-For example, red and yellow stimulate appetites, blue decreases appetites but increases feelings of calmness and comfort.
-Blue creates the appearance that time passes quicker.
+For example, red and yellow stimulate appetites, and blue decreases appetites but increases feelings of calmness and comfort.
+Blue creates the appearance that time passes quickly.
 Red restaurants create the appearance that time passes by slower for guests.

 - Music: Multiple studies show that music has a direct impact on the amount the guests spend when visiting restaurants.
 Music should match a brand’s image.
-Slow music increases a guest’s willingness to spend more money, while faster music can contribute to more alcoholic beverage sales and creates a more casual environment.
+Slow music increases a guest’s willingness to spend more money, while faster music can contribute to more alcoholic beverage sales and create a more casual environment.

 - Background noises: Restaurants should have a medium sound level.
 Guests in quiet restaurants spend more money and eat more of their food.
 But they can also contribute the low sound levels to a low-quality restaurant with high-cost food.
 Guests in noisy restaurants both spend and eat less.
 So, if traffic is high it’s important to have interior soundproofing present.

 - Aesthetics: Not only do guests prefer a positive overall brand interior appearance, but attractive restaurants are also an additional social media marketing tool.

 By following these tips, you can create a customer-centric restaurant that is sure to please.

 And remember, satisfied guests equals increased profits.
 So it’s definitely worth your while to invest in customer satisfaction!

 What Contributes to Poor Customer Satisfaction?

 We recently put together a great article on the contributing factors of poor customer service and satisfaction.
 You can find it here.